A closer look - MRI

 How does MRI work?

 Basically the MRI scanner uses magnetic fields and radio waves to create an image of the brain.
-But of course it is not that simple!

 The human body is mainly made up of water, and water contains hydrogen atoms.
 Hydrogen atoms have a special property known as ‘spin’, which is like a tiny magnetic field.
 MRI works by using this property of hydrogen atoms.
 This means that the nucleus of the hydrogen atom responds to radio waves that are produced by the MRI scanner, and this causes the nucleus to produce an MRI signal.